 Trade secret protection is obviously available and effective for software used internally within a business.
-The more interesting question is whether and how a business can make software available to Frederick P. Brooks, The Mythical Man-Month (1975) others while mainting at least some of the software's design as a secret.
+The more interesting question is whether and how a business can make software available to Frederick P. Brooks, The Mythical Man-Month (1975)

+others while mainting at least some of the software's design as a secret.
 A later chapter will consider whether contractual restrictions help, but for now, focus on the practical question of what software necessarily discloses to its users.

-424 S.E.2d 226 (N.C.
+Barr-Mullin, Inc. v.
+Browning 424 S.E.2d 226 (N.C.
 Ct.
 App.
 1993)